-- 13.5 Any amendment to a recommendation shall be proposed during the debate, and the proposed amendment including the reasons for the amendment shall be put in writing and delivered to the Chair. - 13.6 No amendment shall be discussed until delivered to the Chair and the Chair has accepted and read out the proposed amendment and the amendment has been seconded. - 13.7 The proposer of an amendment may, with the consent of the seconder, alter or withdraw an amendment they have proposed. - 13.8 During the course of determination of a planning application a Member shall not propose or second more than one amendment to the same condition, or propose or second a new condition in substantively the same terms and effect as any amended condition proposed or seconded by them or any other Member, unless and until the earlier amendment to that condition is withdrawn. - 13.9 When necessary the Chair will rule on the appropriateness of any proposed amendments to the recommendation, having taken into account any advice from the Officer and/or Legal Adviser.
-Any ruling for not proceeding with an amendment will be recorded in the minutes of the meeting. - 13.10 If more than one amendment to a recommendation is proposed and seconded the amendments shall be discussed in the order in which they were proposed and shall be voted upon in the reverse order they were proposed. - 13.11 Proposed amendments accepted by the Chair shall be voted on immediately before the vote on the recommendation.
-If an amendment is
+- 14.5 Any amendment to a recommendation shall be proposed during the debate, and the proposed amendment including the reasons for the amendment shall be put in writing and delivered to the Chair. - 14.6 No amendment shall be discussed until delivered to the Chair and the Chair has accepted and read out the proposed amendment and the amendment has been seconded. - 14.7 The proposer of an amendment may, with the consent of the seconder alter or withdraw an amendment they have proposed. - 14.8 When necessary the Chair will rule on the appropriateness of any proposed amendments to the recommendation, having taken into account any advice from the Officer and/or Legal Adviser.
+Any ruling for not proceeding with an amendment will be recorded in the minutes of the meeting. - 14.9 If more than one amendment to a recommendation is proposed and seconded the amendments shall be discussed in the order in which they were proposed and shall be voted upon in the reverse order they were proposed. - 14.10 Proposed amendments accepted by the Chair shall be voted on immediately before the vote on the recommendation.
+If an amendment is voted on and carried, then the proposed recommendation shall be treated as so amended.

-- voted on and carried, then the proposed recommendation shall be treated as so amended. - 13.12 Where an amendment is voted upon and either carried or lost the Chair shall refuse to put any other amendment that would substantially contradict, override, repeat or re-introduce the subject matter of a previous amendment.
+14.11 Where an amendment is voted upon and either carried or lost the Chair shall refuse to put any other amendment that would substantially contradict, override, repeat or re-introduce the subject matter of the previous amendment.

-Planning - Decision Making
+Planning - decision making

-- 13.13 Guidelines for determining planning applications are set out under the Part III of the Town and Country Planning Act 1990 as amended. - 13.14 In the event that amendments to conditions have been agreed at Committee, Officers may request delegated authority from the Chair to agree the final wording in consultation with the Chair and the Vice Chair. - 13.15 Officers may request delegated authority from the Chair to prepare the detailed reasons for refusal in consultation with the Chair and the Vice Chair. - 13.16 If a resolution is passed contrary to a recommendation of the Officer's report (whether for approval or refusal) a detailed Minute of the Committee's reasons will be made and a copy placed on the application or case file. - 13.17 If the Officer's report recommends approval of a departure from the Development Plan, the justification for this should be included in full in the report.
+- 14.12 Guidelines for determining planning applications are set out under the Part III of the Town and Country Planning Act 1990 as amended. - 14.13 In the event that amendments to conditions have been requested and agreed at Committee, Officers may request delegated authority from the Chair to agree the final wording in consultation with the Chair and the Vice Chair. - 14.14 Officers may request delegated authority from the Chair to prepare the detailed reasons for refusal in consultation with the Chair and the Vice Chair. - 14.15 If a resolution is passed contrary to a recommendation of the Officer's report (whether for approval or refusal) a detailed Minute of the Committee's reasons will be made and a copy placed on the application or case file. - 14.16 If the Officer's report recommends approval of a departure from the Development Plan, the justification for this should be included in full in the report.

-Rights of Way, Town or Village Greens, Commons Registration - Decision Making
+Rights of Way, Village Greens, Commons Registration - decision making

-- 13.18 Approval should be given to make an order concerning a right of way or to register town or village green rights, where the majority of Committee Members, having heard all the evidence are satisfied, on the balance of probabilities, that such order should be made, or such rights should be registered, because all the relevant legal tests, as set out in the legislation and/or regulations, have been met. - 13.19 An application to make an order concerning a right of way or to register town or village green rights, may be refused where the majority of Committee Members, having heard all the evidence are satisfied, on the balance of probabilities, that the application should be refused, because one or more of the relevant legal tests, as set out in the legislation and/or regulations, has not been met.
+- 14.17 Approval should be given to make an order or to register village green rights, where the majority of Committee members, having heard all the evidence are satisfied, on the balance of probabilities, that such order should be made, or such rights should be registered, because all the relevant legal tests, as set out in the legislation and/or regulations, have been met. - 14.18 An application to make an order or to register village green rights, may be refused where the majority of Committee members, having heard all the evidence are satisfied, on the balance of probabilities, that the application should be refused, because one or more of the relevant legal tests, as set out in the legislation and/or regulations, has not been met.

-14. Site Visits by the Committee
+15. Site Visits by the Committee